yuemingl/SymJava/README.md

 1. Operator Overloading is implemented by using https://github.com/amelentev/java-oo

 2. Lambdify in sympy is implemented in SymJava by using BCEL library.
-The java Bytecode are generated in runtime for the expressions.
+The java Bytecode are generated in runtime for the math expressions.

 SymJava is developed under Java 7 and Eclipse-Kepler (SR2 4.3.2, https://www.eclipse.org/downloads/packages/release/kepler/sr2)